tristanbuckreis/ccldpy/README.md

 The current version of ccldpy (0.0.1) supports five methods of simulation, which are specificed using the <em>Category</em> indicators described below.
 For each method, the program runs 101 simulations, and identifies the rupture surface of the simulation that minimizes the median distance computed for a pseudo-grid of locations.

-A. When two nodal plane solutions (strike, dip, and rake) are known, however the first solution is preferred.
+A = Two nodal plane solutions (strike, dip, and rake) are known, however the first solution is preferred.
 Only the area, aspect-ratio, and position of hypocenter on the rupture surface are randomized between simulations assuming a Gaussian Distribution centered about the median values.

-B. When two nodal plane solutions are known, however the second solution is preferred.
+B = Two nodal plane solutions are known, however the second solution is preferred.
 Only the area, aspect-ratio, and position of hypocenter on the rupture surface are randomized between simulations.

-C. When two nodal plane solutions are known, and neither is preferred over the other.
+C = Two nodal plane solutions are known, and neither is preferred over the other.
 Each simulation will randomly select which nodal plane solution to use, and the area, aspect-ratio, and position of hypocenter on the rupture surface are also randomized.

-D. Only one nodal plane solution is known or assumed, but with some uncertainty.
+D = Only one nodal plane solution is known or assumed, but with some uncertainty.
 The given rake angle is used to assign rupture mechanism (<u>S</u>trike-<u>S</u>lip, <u>N</u>or<u>M</u>al dip-slip, or <u>R</u>e<u>V</u>erse dip-slip - for shallow-crustal or stable-continetal type events) and the strike and dip are randomized with &#177; 30<sup>o</sup> and &#177; 10<sup>o</sup>, respectively.
 The area, aspect-ratio, and position of hypocenter on the rupture surface are also randomized between simulations.

-E. No nodal plane solutions are known or assumed.
+E = No nodal plane solutions are known or assumed.
 Rake (faulting mechanism), strike [0<sup>o</sup> - 360<sup>o</sup>), and dip [0<sup>o</sup> - 90<sup>o</sup>] are randomly assigned with equal probability during each simulation.

 ![Category Illustration](https://user-images.githubusercontent.com/71461454/220185818-708986c3-28ff-4dfa-b54b-e225dfe261f3.png)
 <b>Figure 1:</b> Schematic illustration of simulation results for each <em>Category</em>.